-This artichoke green olive tapenade is a brighter, lighter version of the versatile olive spread from Provençe.
+This artichoke tapenade is a brighter, lighter version of the versatile olive spread from Provençe and an easy appetizer for any occasion.

-When you think of tapenade, you probably think of the Provencal spread typically made from black olives and herbs; but tapenades can also be made with green olives and other ingredients as well.
-One of my favorite variations on the classic is an artichoke green olive tapenade, it’s lighter, brighter and a bit more briny than traditional tapenade but no less versatile or delicious.
+When you think of tapenade, you probably think of the Provencal spread typically made from black olives and herbs; but tapenades can also be made with other ingredients as well.
+One of my favorite variations on the classic is an artichoke tapenade, it’s lighter, brighter and a bit more briny than traditional tapenade but no less versatile or delicious.

 It’s terrific served as an appetizer with cocktails, as part of a cheese board or spread on just about anything you can think of.
 It’s also easy to make at home, making it a no-brainer for when you have guests over or need something to bring to a party.